phalcon-orphanage/docs/en/contributions.md

 ## Questions and Support

 > **NOTE**: We only accept bug reports, new feature requests and pull requests in GitHub.
-For questions regarding the usage of the framework or support requests please visit the [official forum][phalcon-forum] or our [Discord][phalcon-discord] server.
+For questions regarding the usage of the framework or support requests please visit the [github discussions][discussions] or our [Discord][phalcon-discord] server.
 {:.alert .alert-danger}

 ## Bug Report Checklist